-PLACES: Public Architecture explores a selection of key projects by HCMA which offer insight into the firm’s specific approach to community building through public architecture.
-Featured projects typologies, many of which have been challenged by contemporary advancements in technology, include schools, libraries, fire halls, childcare centres, and more.
-Through the practice of architecture HCMA asks “what is the future of the library, of education, and of public space in an increasingly online age?"
+PLACES: Public Architecture explores our approach to community building through public architecture.
+Featured key projects typologies, many of which have been challenged by contemporary advancements in technology, include schools, libraries, fire halls, childcare centres, and more.
+Through the practice of architecture, hcma asks “what is the future of the library, of education, and of public space in an increasingly online age?"

-PLACES showcases six of HCMA’s recent civic facilities which seek to strengthen and enrich the communities, businesses and people they serve.
-The book features critical text by accomplished writer Jim Taggart, professional photography, lucid architectural drawings and details, as well as a look at the firm’s design process of iterative modeling/diagramming and research on contemporary topics.
-It also features a window into HCMA's office culture and community building initiatives including HCMA Days, the Canfor Playhouse Challenge and a course taught by the firm on Social Sustainability at the UBC School of Architecture and Landscape Architecture (SALA).
+PLACES showcases six of hcma designed civic facilities which seek to strengthen and enrich the communities, businesses and people they serve.
+The book features critical text by accomplished writer, Jim Taggart, professional photography, lucid architectural drawings and details, as well as a look at the firm’s design process of iterative modelling/diagramming and research on contemporary topics.
+It also features a window into our office culture and community building initiatives including hcma Days, the Canfor Playhouse Challenge and a course taught by the firm on Social Sustainability at the UBC School of Architecture and Landscape Architecture (SALA).